 At every stage of the process, the Commission works towards an amicable settlement between the parties.
 It may make recommendations to settle disputes.
 When issuing advice and recommendations, the Commission takes into account in particular the circumstances leading to the loss of ownership of the cultural property and the circumstances in which the cultural property was acquired by the present owner, as well as any investigations undertaken into the provenance of the cultural property.
 The parties receive a written version of the Commission’s recommendation and the reasons supporting it.
 Both of these are also published on the German Lost Art Foundation’s website.

-In 2003, the following persons were appointed to the Commission: former Federal President Dr. Richard von Weizsäcker, former president of the German Bundestag Prof. Rita Süssmuth, former president of the Federal Constitutional Court Prof. Jutta Limbach, art historian Prof. Thomas Gaethgens, philosopher Prof. Günter Patzig, law and social philosopher Prof. Dietmar von der Pfordten, historian Prof. Reinhard Rürup and philosopher Prof. Ursula Wolf (member until february 2018).
+In 2003, the following persons were appointed to the Commission: former Federal President Dr. Richard von Weizsäcker, former president of the German Bundestag Prof. Rita Süssmuth, former president of the Federal Constitutional Court Prof. Jutta Limbach, art historian Prof. Thomas Gaethgens, philosopher Prof. Günter Patzig, law and social philosopher Prof. Dietmar von der Pfordten, historian Prof. Reinhard Rürup (member until April 2018) and philosopher Prof. Ursula Wolf (member until February 2018).
 In 2008, the art historian Prof. Wolf Tegethoff was appointed as Prof. Gaethgens’ successor; in 2011, the diplomat and former Minister of Justice Dr. Hans-Otto Bräutigam (member until 2017) was appointed as the successor of Prof. Patzig and at the beginning of 2016 the former president of the Federal Constitutional Court, Prof. Hans-Jürgen Papier, was appointed as the successor of Dr. von Weizsäcker.
 At the end of 2016, Marion Eckertz-Höfer, former president of the Federal Administrative Court, was appointed as Prof. Limbach’s successor.
 Historian Prof. Raphael Gross and the former director of the American Academy Berlin, Dr. Gary Smith, were appointed as new members.
+On August 1st, 2018, the former Member of the Bundestag Marieluise Beck, the former Lord Mayor Dr. Eva Lohse, and the director of the Museum für Kunst und Gewerbe Hamburg Prof. Dr. Sabine Schulze were appointed as new members of the Advisory Commission.

 Prof. Limbach was the elected chairwoman of the Commission from 2003 until her death in September 2016.
 Prof. Gaethgens was deputy chairman until 2008; he was then succeeded in the post in 2008 by Prof. Rürup, who has acted as chairman since the end of 2015 due to the illness and death of Prof. Limbach.
 On November, 9th, 2017, Prof. Papier has been elected as new chairman; Prof. Tegethoff has been elected as deputy chairman.

 The German Lost Art Foundation carries out organizational and administrative tasks to support the Advisory Commission.
-The head of the Department for General and Administrative Matters, Dr. Michael Franz, is responsible for the preparation, implementation and follow-up of Commission meetings.
+The managing director, Dr. Michael Franz, is responsible for the preparation, implementation and follow-up of Commission meetings.
 He is also the contact person for claimants.